pyeve/cerberus/docs/validation-rules.rst

     exist for the same field (only `nullable`_ and `readonly`_ are considered beforehand).
 In the occurrence of a type failure subsequent validation rules on the field will be skipped and validation will continue on other fields.
-This allows to safely assume that field type is correct when other (standard or custom) rules are invoked.
+This allows one to safely assume that field type is correct when other (standard or custom) rules are invoked.

 .. versionchanged:: 1.0